Walt Dropo: Professional career

-Death
+Later life and death

+After baseball, Dropo worked in insurance, investment brokering, the Dropo family fireworks business, and in real estate development.
+He was long active in University of Connecticut alumni affairs, and his family established the university's first fully endowed scholarship.

 Dropo died of natural causes on December 17, 2010, at the age of 87.

 His funeral service was held at the Serbian Orthodox Church he helped found at 41 Alewife Brook Parkway, Cambridge, Massachusetts.
 He was laid to rest at Evergreen Cemetery in Plainfield, Connecticut.